NCDgov/ncd-site/_meetings/2025/2025-05-29-may-29-30-2025-council-meeting.md

 ACCOMMODATIONS:  ASL Interpreters will be provided in-room during the meeting, and CART has been arranged for this meeting via streamtext link.
 The web link to access meeting via CART Streamtext: <https://www.streamtext.net/player?event=NCD>

-If you require additional accommodations, please notify Stacey Brown by sending an email to <mailto:sbrown@ncd.gov> as soon as possible and no later than 24 hours prior to the meeting.
+If you require additional accommodations, please notify Stacey Brown by sending an email to [sbrown@ncd.gov](mailto:sbrown@ncd.gov) as soon as possible and no later than 24 hours prior to the meeting.

 Due to last-minute confirmations or cancellations, NCD may substitute items without advance public notice.